gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

 {{<figure src="trivial-example.svg" width="400px" caption="fig. 1: A trivial example">}}

 The problem takes place on a 2D grid, I've placed gridlines at 1 unit intervals in the diagram to help visualise the scale and position of things.
-In general, all the action takes place at "integer points"[^closed-addition].
-An integer point is a point with integer coordinates, e.g. `(0, 0)`, `(1, 2)`, `(3, 4)`, etc[^lattice].
-Each integer point occurs at the intersection of two gridlines.
+In general, all the action takes place at "integer points", which are points with integer coordinates e.g. `(0, 0)`, `(1, 2)`, `(3, 4)`, etc[^lattice].
+Each integer point occurs at the intersection of two gridlines in the diagram.

 The single uncovered point we're looking for is somewhere in a 3x3 area which is represented by a dotted square.
 I'll call this area the "search area", in fig. 1 the search area is 3x3 units, but in the actual problem it's *much* larger: 4×10<sup>6</sup> by 4×10<sup>6</sup> units.
 The origin `(0, 0)` is always located at the bottom left corner of the search area.
 We'll show some area around the search area to give context, but remember that we're looking for uncovered points *inside* the search area.

 In fig. 1 there is a single sensor `A` positioned at `(2, 2)` with a range of `2`.
 The area covered by `A` is diamond shaped rather than circular.
-This is because distance is measured by [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry)[^manhattan-distance].
+This is because distance is measured by [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry).
 Note that some of the sensors coverage is outside of the search area, this is okay.

 Finally, there's a green circle at the point `(0, 0)`.
 This represents the solution to our toy version of the problem.
 In this case it's easy enough to see visually that this is the only uncovered point.
-Technically there's a small triangular area which isn't covered containing an infinite number of points, but remember we're only really interested in what happens at integer points.
+Technically there's a small triangular area which isn't covered containing an infinite number of points, but remember we're only really interested in what happens at integer points[^point-coverage].
 Also note that points on the border of a sensor are considered covered.

-To drive this all home, let's look at a slightly more complicated example
+To drive this all home, let's look at a slightly more complicated example:

 # 2.1.
 A Running Example
-I'll use a running example throught this post:
+I'll use this running example throught this post:

 {{<figure src="running-example.svg" width="550px" caption="fig. 2: A running example">}}